shinnn/read-multiple-files/README.md

 *error*: `Error` if it fails to read the file, otherwise `null`
 *contents*: `Array` of `Buffer` or `String` (according to `encoding` option)

 The second argument will be an array of file contents.
-Its order follows the order of file paths.
+The order of contents follows the order of file paths.

 ```javascript
 var readMultipleFiles = require('read-multiple-files');